B: Brokau - Browers

 Illusion may have been an essential part of professional wrestling, but Michael Brooks was no illusion; he was a genuine Methodist minister.
 His wrestling experience began as a twelve year old in the lake district where he wrestled Cumberland and Westmorland style in the Lakeland sports.
 He took up freestyle wrestling as a fourteen year old when he joined Lancaster Lads Club.
 The church came later.
 He had a few bouts for the independent promoters before his church work took him to South Africa.
 The Morecambe born middleweight combined church work with wrestling in South Africa.
 He claimed (and we can hardly doubt the word of a man of the cloth) to have held the Middleweight championship of Namibia for seven years.
 On his return visits to Britain he combined his ministry work with wrestling, saying that the wrestling helped him make contact with people otherwise out of the reach of a Methodist Minister.
 Wrestling Heritage member 1978 Kid has reported that Michael took early retirement from the ministry due to arthritis, and died suddenly on 7th March, 2000, aged 64.

-Richie Brooks (Golden Apollon)
+Richie Brooks (Also known as Golden Apollon)

 Bath's Richie Brooks certainly made his mark on the British wrestling scene.
 He may only have gained national exposure on television in 1985, but he made more than twenty further appearances over the following three years until wrestling disappeared from our screens, and would most likely have still been one of today's big names if things had turned out different for the sport.
 Seen at his best defeating villains such as Peter Kaye and Black Jack Mulligan, and stylists such as Steve Grey; at his worst partnering Big Daddy.
 A stocky middleweight, he stood only 5'6" tall, Richie's all action style made him a popular addition to any bill.